stacksgov/sips/sips/sip-005/sip-005-blocks-and-transactions.md

 and/or infrastructure operators to pay for users to call into their smart contracts, even if users do not have the STX to do so.
-The signing flow for sponsored transactions would be to have the user first sign the transaction with their origin account with the intent of it being sponsored (i.e. the user must explicitly allow a sponsor to sign), and then have the sponsor sign with their paying account to pay for the user's transaction fee.
+The signing flow for sponsored transactions would be to have the user first sign the transaction with their origin account with the intent of it being sponsored (i.e., the user must explicitly allow a sponsor to sign), and then have the sponsor sign with their paying account to pay for the user's transaction fee.